hubiinetwork/nahmii-contracts/README.md

 This is the home of code for Hubii's Striim smart contracts.

+## Whitepaper

+Please see the release page (https://github.com/hubiinetwork/striim-contracts/releases) to download the whitepaper.

 ## Deployments

 The contracts are currently deployed to the **Ropsten** test network under the following addresses: